Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-security-samples.md

 # Java samples for Azure Active Directory

-The following table links to Java source you can use to create and configure Azure virtual machines.
+The following table links to Java source you can use to access and work with Azure Active Directory(AD) in your apps.

 [!INCLUDE [java-vm-samples](includes/java-aad-samples.md)]